 My biggest tip is to avoid driving Saddle Road at night as there are wildlife including goats and pigs crossing the highway at unexpected times.

-State Route 200 also has limited amenities and we did not see any gas stations, rest stops, restrooms, or food options along the way.
+State Route 200 also has limited amenities and I did not see any gas stations, rest stops, restrooms, or food options along the way.
 It’s best to fill up on gas, food, and water in Kailua-Kona or Hilo before heading into this highway.

 Driving Chain Of Craters Road